 A Bitcoin ETF combines two prevalent forms of investment, ETFs and cryptocurrencies, into one package.
 A Bitcoin ETF aims to track the Bitcoin price, exposing investors to the digital asset without themselves directly holding the physical asset.
-There are two main different types of Bitcoin ETFs: “spot” Bitcoin ETFs and futures-based Bitcoin ETFs.

 What is a Bitcoin ETF?

 When investors refer to a ‘Bitcoin ETF,’ they are usually referring to a ‘spot Bitcoin ETF’.

 A Bitcoin exchange-traded fund is an investment vehicle that seeks to track the price of Bitcoin.
 Bitcoin ETFs are traded on traditional regulated securities exchanges and are not available on cryptocurrency exchanges.

 Any Bitcoin ETF offered in Australia is regulated by the Australian Securities and Investment Commission (ASIC).
 Investors can gain exposure to the digital asset without the hassle of having to sign up to a cryptocurrency exchange and creating a crypto wallet.

 Investors can gain access to Bitcoin directly or indirectly through two different methods: spot Bitcoin ETFs and Bitcoin futures ETFs.
 Here is how each product works.

 A spot Bitcoin ETF is backed by physical Bitcoins that underpin the value of the ETF.
 If the value of the digital coins backing the ETF rises, the value of your investment can generally be expected to increase.
 In simple terms, if the price of Bitcoin increases, the investment should too.